 Your Messaging Shouldn’t Be Static

 Even though your mission may not change, the market and your offers will probably shift as time passes.
-It’s a good idea to revisit your messaging periodically, especially if and when you notice a shift.
+It’s a good idea to revisit your messaging and communications strategy periodically, especially if and when you notice a shift.

 What’s Not Included